aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ### 1.1 Background

-The Tibetan Language Understanding Evaluation (TLUE) is a multiple-choice benchmark dataset designed to evaluate AI models' understanding of Tibetan-Chinese bilingual content across 67 academic subjects.
-The dataset contains **670 questions** drawn from subjects ranging from agronomy to world history.
+The original Tibetan Language Understanding Evaluation (TLUE) is a multiple-choice benchmark dataset designed to evaluate AI models' understanding of Tibetan-Chinese bilingual content across 67 academic subjects.
+The partially released dataset contains **670 questions** drawn from subjects ranging from agronomy to world history.

 ### 1.2 The Answer Key Problem

 When evaluating multiple state-of-the-art models, we observed **systematic disagreement** between model answers and provided answer keys, with models frequently choosing the same "incorrect" answer.
 This pattern suggested potential issues with the answer keys themselves rather than model failures.

 **Key observation**: When four independent models (two from Google, two from Anthropic) all select the same answer that differs from the provided key, this indicates high probability of answer key error.
+Human in the loop is required to further check those datasets.

 ### 1.3 Research Questions

 1. **How many answer keys are potentially incorrect?**
+2. **What are causes for those incorrect? translation quality? low resource language culture nuamce?**
-2. **Can we develop an objective, bias-free method to identify problematic questions?**
+3. **Can we develop an objective, bias-free method to identify problematic questions?**
-3. **How does answer key quality affect model performance measurement?**
+4. **How does answer key quality affect model performance measurement?**
-4. **What is the optimal data quality threshold for fair model comparison?**
+5. **What is the optimal data quality threshold for fair model comparison?**
-5. **Does using an LLM judge introduce systematic bias?**
+6. **Does using an LLM judge introduce systematic bias?**

 ---